postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **Create Variable**

-  Allows a value to be assigned to a variable that can then be accessed with get variable anywhere in the Flow.
+  Assigns a value to a variable that can then be accessed with the Get Variable block anywhere in the Flow.

 - **Get Variable**

-  Retrives the value of a previously assigned variable.
+  Retrieves the value of a previously assigned variable.

 - **Template**

-  Allows the free-hand structuring of data.
+  Enables the free-hand structuring of data.